xzl01/ghc/docs/users_guide/runtime_control.rst

 .. rts-flag:: -B

-    Sound the bell at the start of each (major) garbage collection.
+    Sound the bell at the start of each garbage collection.

     Oddly enough, people really do use this option!
 Our pal in Durham (England), Paul Callaghan, writes: “Some people here use it for a